DarkiCraft/S.E.C.S.Y/CONTRIBUTING.md

 - **Private Member Variables:** `m_snake_case` (snake_case prefixed with `m_`)
 - **Public Member Variables:** `snake_case`

-These conventions are enforced via the provided [`.clang-tidy`](.clang-tidy) file among other checks.
-Make sure your code does not violate any rules mentioned.

 ## 3. Code Quality

 All code must compile without warnings under Clang-Tidy and Clang/GCC with `-Wall -Wextra -Wpedantic`.
 Warnings will be treated as errors.